 Preparing NSF Proposals with Harassment Award Terms

-The following types of NSF proposals require additional documentation and special procedures to support a safe and inclusive research environment.
+NSF is committed to ensuring a culture free from sexual assault and harassment.
+The following types of NSF proposals require additional documentation and special procedures to support a safe and harassment-free working environment.

 Off-Campus Research